Verizon Connect RevealQuoted Based

 How is location data recorded?

-The ELD must record location data at 60-minute intervals when the vehicle is in motion, and when the driver shuts down the engine; it changes duty status and indicates personal use.
+And this occurs when the vehicle is in motion, and when the driver shuts down the engine.
+Then, it changes duty status and indicates personal use.

 Can I edit an ELD record?